laurentj/slimerjs/README.md

     ./slimerjs ../test/initial-tests.js
 ```

-Note: on MacOs, there is a known bug.
-You could have an error "script not found".
-Indicate the full path of the js script to avoid it.

 # Launching a headless SlimerJS

 There is a tool called xvfb, available on Linux and MacOS.
 It allows to launch